2006 World Baseball Classic championship round: Summary

-The final was played on March 20, 2006 at Petco Park in San Diego.
+The final was played on March 20, 2006, at Petco Park in San Diego.
 This was the third game played at the park in the tournament, after the semi-finals where Japan beat South Korea and Cuba beat the Dominican Republic.
 The championship was played in front of nearly 43,000 people and began at 3:40 p.m.
 Pacific Time.
 Petco Park is widely known for being a pitcher's park, due to the high number of strikeouts and intentional walks likely coming from the marine layer and wind speed.
 On this day, the temperature recorded as 58 F with 10 mph in a windy setting.
-Umpires consisted of Americans Tom Hallion (HP), Bob Davidson (1B), Ed Hickox (2B), Chris Guiccione (RF), Australian Neil Poulton (LF), and Puetro Rican Carlos Rey (3B).
+Umpires consisted of Americans Tom Hallion (HP), Bob Davidson (1B), Ed Hickox (2B), Chris Guiccione (RF), Australian Neil Poulton (LF), and Puerto Rican Carlos Rey (3B).

 Japan changed their starting pitcher to Daisuke Matsuzaka–one of the pioneers of the Gyroball and owns a diverse arsenal–from Koji Uehara, who earned the win against South Korea.
 The park effects of Petco Park would prove to be favorable for Matsuzaka and would in turn make Cuba have a hard time batting due to their power batting style.
 Within the first four innings, Matsuzaka recorded five strikeouts to give the opportunity for the Japanese offense to largen their lead.
 In the fifth, Ichiro Suzuki hit a double to add two more runs, finishing the first half of the game with a six to one lead.
 Matsuzaka would exit the game right after this moment, and Cuba would respond aggressively offensively.